NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Skulltaker.md

     desc: "_[[Spells/Collective Memories|Collective Memories]]_"

   - name: "Bonetaker"
-    desc: " (divine) Whenever a creature dies within 60 feet of a skulltaker, the skulltaker draws a portion of the creature's bones into its shard storm.\nThe creature must succeed at a DC 40 Will check save or rise as a [[Monster Core/Skeletal Champion|Skeletal Champion]] in 1d4 rounds.
+    desc: " (divine) Whenever a creature dies within 60 feet of a skulltaker, the skulltaker draws a portion of the creature's bones into its shard storm.\n\nThe creature must succeed at a DC 40 Will check save or rise as a [[Monster Core/Skeletal Champion|Skeletal Champion]] in 1d4 rounds.
 These skeletal champions are controlled by the skulltaker."

   - name: "Splintered Ground"
     desc: "`pf2:1`  The skulltaker causes splintered bones to erupt from all solid surfaces in a 100-foot emanation, except for surfaces of worked stone.
-A creature moving through the bones takes 10 piercing damage and 10 void damage for every 5 feet of movement.\nThe first time each round a creature takes piercing damage from these splintered bones, it must succeed at a DC 40 Reflex check save or take a –10-foot circumstance penalty to all Speeds for 10 minutes, or a –15-foot circumstance penalty for 24 hours on a critical failure.\nThe bones remain in place until the skulltaker uses this action again or the bones are manually removed, which takes 10 minutes for each 5-foot square.\n[[Bestiary Effects/Effect_ Splintered Ground|Effect: Splintered Ground]]\n[[Bestiary Effects/Effect_ Splintered Ground (Critical Failure)|Effect: Splintered Ground (Critical Failure)]]"
+A creature moving through the bones takes 10 piercing damage and 10 void damage for every 5 feet of movement.\n\nThe first time each round a creature takes piercing damage from these splintered bones, it must succeed at a DC 40 Reflex check save or take a –10-foot circumstance penalty to all Speeds for 10 minutes, or a –15-foot circumstance penalty for 24 hours on a critical failure.\n\nThe bones remain in place until the skulltaker uses this action again or the bones are manually removed, which takes 10 minutes for each 5-foot square.\n\n[[Bestiary Effects/Effect_ Splintered Ground|Effect: Splintered Ground]]\n\n[[Bestiary Effects/Effect_ Splintered Ground (Critical Failure)|Effect: Splintered Ground (Critical Failure)]]"

   - name: "Vitality Drain"
     desc: " (divine) When a skulltaker hits with a melee Strike, the target must succeed at a DC 40 Fortitude check save or become [[Conditions/Drained 1|Drained 2]] and [[Conditions/Doomed 1|Doomed 1]]."